Cornell Lab of Ornithology

 The Cornell Lab of Ornithology is a member-supported unit of Cornell University in Ithaca, New York, which studies birds and other wildlife.
 It is housed in the Imogene Powers Johnson Center for Birds and Biodiversity in Sapsucker Woods Sanctuary.
 Approximately 250 scientists, professors, staff, and students work in a variety of programs devoted to the Lab's mission: interpreting and conserving the Earth's biological diversity through research, education, and citizen science focused on birds.
-Work at the Lab is supported primarily by its 75,000 members.
+Work at the Lab is supported primarily by its 100,000 members and supporters.

-The Cornell Lab publishes books under the Cornell Lab Publishing Group, a quarterly publication, Living Bird magazine, and a monthly electronic newsletter.
-It manages numerous citizen science projects and websites, including the Webby Award-winning All About Birds.
+The Cornell Lab produces a quarterly publication, Living Bird magazine, and an electronic newsletter delivered twice per month.
+It manages numerous participatory science projects and websites, including the Webby Award-winning All About Birds.

 History

 The Cornell Lab of Ornithology was founded by Arthur A. Allen, who had lobbied for the creation of the country's first graduate program in ornithology; the Lab was established at Cornell University in 1915.
 Initially, the Lab of Ornithology was housed in the university’s entomology and limnology department.

 Birder/businessman Lyman Stuart, donors, and landowners purchased or donated farmland in 1954, which was to be set aside for the sanctuary.
 Stuart helped finance the construction of the first Lab building in 1957.
-Lab founder Arthur Allen (along with colleagues Louis Agassiz Fuertes, James Gutsell, and Francis Harper) had dubbed the area “Sapsucker Woods” after discovering the first breeding pair of yellow-bellied sapsucker ever reported in the Cayuga Lake Basin; this species of woodpecker is now common in the area, and is part of the Cornell Lab's logo.
+Lab founder Arthur Allen (along with colleagues Louis Agassiz Fuertes, James Gutsell, and Francis Harper) had dubbed the area “Sapsucker Woods” after discovering the first breeding pair of yellow-bellied sapsuckers ever reported in the Cayuga Lake Basin; this species of woodpecker is now common in the area and is part of the Cornell Lab's logo.

 Today, the Cornell Lab of Ornithology is housed in the Imogene Powers Johnson Center for Birds and Biodiversity, which opened in the summer of 2003.